 - Respect.
 Though this term is used widely, “respect” means different things to different people.
 Facilitators should ask their team what respect means to them.

 - “I” Statements.
 It is critical to draw a line between individual experience and communal experience to prevent alienating someone whose experience may be different.
-When a member of the community speaks of personal experience or feelings, it is of utmost importance that he/she uses the “I” statement.
+When a member of the community speaks of personal experience or feelings, it is of utmost importance that he/she/they uses the “I” statement.
 Facilitators should encourage the participant to take responsibility for his/her own experience rather than projecting it onto fellow participants.

 - One voice, all ears.
 When one person speaks, everyone else listens.

 - Confidentiality.
-Each participant within the community needs to feel that he/she can trust that what is shared with peers will not be shared outside of the group.
+Each participant within the community needs to feel that he/she/they can trust that what is shared with peers will not be shared outside of the group.
 Though participants are encouraged to discuss what they have learned and share reflections on conversations, it is important to keep names and individual experiences private.

-- The “Golden Rule”
+- The “Golden Rule.”

-- Looking people in the eyes
+- Looking people in the eyes.

 - Accepting/appreciating someone’s ideas, even when you don’t agree with them.